 - two wild cards – refer to Team BC for wild card acceptance

 |Draw Format||single elimination with Full Feed-in consolation||single elimination|

-The rating of each provincial/regional championships is determined based on the performance of BC players who represented who participated in the Canadian National Championships over the last 3 years.
+The rating of each provincial/regional championships is determined based on the performance of BC players who represented or who participated in the Canadian National Championships over the last three years.

 Tennis Canada has calculated a Nationals Performance Rating (NPR) for each province and region, separated by gender.
 These are reflected in the ratings in the regional point awards chart.